jyveapp/django-action-framework/docs/index.rst

 an action?
 It's a function.
 By writing a function and providing a few hints about the characteristics of your function, you can:

-1. Generate a form view from the function.
+1. Generate a form view from the function with proper form validation.
-2. Generate an update view on a single object that is sent to the function.
+2. Generate an update view on a model object that is passed to the function.
-3. Generate a bulk update view on multiple objects that can be parametrized over an individual function or directly sent to a bulk update function.
+3. Generate a bulk update view on multiple objects.
+These objects can be parametrized over a function expecting one object, meaning your detail and bulk views share the same code when desired.
-4. Generate form wizard views, object wizard views, and bulk object wizard views on a function, even when there are conditional steps.
+4. Generate wizard views to collect function arguments over multiple steps, even if the steps are conditional.
-5. Write model, object, bulk object views, and all wizard views that natively integrate with the Django admin.
+5. Natively integrate these views into the Django admin as model, detail, or bulk actions.
-6. Write object actions for the function that directly integrate with Django Rest Framework viewsets.
+6. Generate Django Rest Framework actions on your viewsets.

 ``daf`` removes the boilerplate and cognitive overhead of maintaining validation logic, view logic, and update logic spread across Django views, models, admin